civican/legisinfo/44-1/bills/S-244/bill_text.md

   **(6)** The Chairperson and the Vice-Chairperson of the Commission may attend meetings of the Council as *ex officio* and non-voting members.

-  **(7)** The Council must hold at least three meetings every year.

-  **(8)** The members appointed under paragraphs 4(b) and (c) hold office during good behaviour for a renewable term not exceeding five years but may be removed for cause at any time by the Governor in Council.
+  **(7)** The members appointed under paragraphs 4(b) and (c) hold office during good behaviour for a renewable term not exceeding five years but may be removed for cause at any time by the Governor in Council.

-  **(9)** There is to be an Executive Committee of the Council that consists of the commissioners referred to in subsection 20(2).
+  **(8)** There is to be an Executive Committee of the Council that consists of the commissioners referred to in subsection 20(2).

-  **(10)** Nothing in this section provides any person with an entitlement to remuneration or benefits of any kind in relation to their service on the Council.
+  **(9)** Nothing in this section provides any person with an entitlement to remuneration or benefits of any kind in relation to their service on the Council.

+> **Explanatory Note**:
+> New.

 ## `Employment Insurance Act`